mivok/vimcram/README.md

  * Lines beginning with four spaces, a colon (:), and optionally a space are executed as a vim ex command.
- * Lines beginning with four spaces, a greater than sign (>), and optionally a space are inserted as text to the bottom of the file.
+ * Lines beginning with four spaces, a greater than sign (>), and optionally a space are inserted as text.
  * Lines beginning with four spaces, an at sign (@), and optionally a space are executed as normal mode commands.
  * All other lines beginning with four spaces are considered to be output